Tufts University Editorial Style Guide

 • Tufts University School of Arts and Sciences (do not use &)

-• School of the Museum of Fine Arts at Tufts University.
+• the School of the Museum of Fine Arts at Tufts University.
 Accepted abbreviated name: SMFA at Tufts.

 • Never use “SMFA@Tufts.”
 You can say “SMFA” if you have already used the full name elsewhere.